 - Time the length of the seizure.
 If the seizure lasts longer than 5 minutes, call 911.

 - Note the date and time of day that the seizure occurred.
 Write down details about what happened before and during the seizure.
-Include what your child ate before the seizure or what he or she was doing.
+Include what your child ate before the seizure or what your child was doing.

 - Provide a safe area where your child can rest.
-Check your child for injuries and stay with your child until he or she is fully awake and alert.
+Check for injuries and stay with your child until your child is fully awake and alert.

 - The doctor may give your child medicine that prevents seizures.
 Have your child take medicines exactly as prescribed.
-Call your doctor if you think your child is having a problem with his or her medicine.
+Call your doctor if you think your child is having a problem with a medicine.
 You will get more details on the specific medicines your doctor prescribes.

 Helping Your Child Prevent and Manage Seizures